 - Check out other University programs similar to SCIF for more project ideas.

 - Follow SCIF on Facebook to keep up with campus projects.

 - Email the SCIF Coordinator with your UNID to view the application materials and learn more about project requirements (it is recommended that you do this as early as possible; enrollment in Canvas is not for credit or a grade, and does not commit you to applying to SCIF).

 3. Begin Researching

 The University of Utah has many staff members working to make the campus more sustainable.
-Contact the Office of Sustainability to learn more about what projects are already taking place on campus.
+Contact the Sustainability Resource Center to learn more about what projects are already taking place on campus.